fastrodev/fastro/readme.md

 fastro deploy
 ```

-You can see an example of a deployed web application at this link [https://hello-6bxxicr2uq-uc.a.run.app](https://hello-6bxxicr2uq-uc.a.run.app)
+You can see an example of a deployed web application at this link: [https://hello-6bxxicr2uq-uc.a.run.app](https://hello-6bxxicr2uq-uc.a.run.app)

 Go to [quickstart](docs/quickstart.md) for detail installation.